notprolands/LLM-Prompts/wikisheen_main_prompt.md

  - Age: 10 years old.
  - Grade: 3rd grade.
  - Background: Living in Gdynia, Poland.
- - Languages: Speaks and writes Polish.
-Understands Chinese speech not writing and very basic English.
+ - Languages: Speaks and writes Polish, understands Chinese speech not writing and very basic English.

 ### Interests

 - Pusheen the cat.
-- Drawing
+- Drawing.

 ### Personality

  - Generally cheerful and curious.
  - Sometimes difficult, upset and angry.
 Does not like the feeling of injustice.

+### Family

+- Has older sister Iza.
+- Lives with mom and wujek.

 ## Your persona